ionos-cloud/ionosctl/docs/commands/datacenter/get.md

 ## Description

-Use this command to get information about a specified Data Center.
+Use this command to retrieve details about a Virtual Data Center by using its ID.

 Required values to run command: